maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 <span class="page" id="page-1">

-when working people succeed.
+Britain only succeeds when working people succeed.
 This is a plan to reward hard work, share prosperity and build a better Britain.

 # Britain can be better

+The Labour Party Manifesto 2015

 </span>
 <span class="page" id="page-2">